THE PROCESS TO BECOME AN INTERN

 - The organization will enter into formal agreement over the parameters of each intern's placement.

-To request approval for an unlisted internship, the student must submit two things: 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
+To request approval for an unlisted internship, the student must submit two things (MH 524 or firstname.lastname@example.org): 1) a quality assurance letter on organization letterhead signed by the supervisor at the agency, and 2) a Request for Approval of Unlisted Internship Form.
 The quality assurance letter must clearly spell out the mission and values of the organization, the duties that the intern would perform, and guarantee that the internship will meet the criteria above.
 Only after gaining written approval from the Undergraduate Coordinator or the Chair may the student enroll in JS 181 with that placement.

 Each internship faculty adviser establishes his or her own internship meetings schedule.
-By the first meeting, students must have submitted all required internship paperwork.
-Any student not in compliance will be dropped from the internship for that semester.
+By the first meeting, students must be in good standing with the approved internship.
+Any student not in compliance will be dropped from the internship for that semester or session.
 Students must take the Internship Meetings Sheet to each of the required internship class meetings and have it signed by the faculty adviser--the meetings sheet documents that the student attended the 3 required meetings with an adviser.
 At the final meeting of the semester, the student will submit to the faculty advisor the Intern Performance Evaluation that the internship supervisor used to rate their performance.
 (There is also a Current Interns page for students enrolled in the internship.)